Tobacco Education Program

 - Smoking is prohibited within 25 feet of entryways into all workplaces.

-This ordinance will help reduce exposure to harmful effects of secondhand smoke in the community, and especially protect the health of our children and most vulnerable populations.
+These ordinances help to reduce exposure to harmful effects of secondhand smoke in the community, and especially protect the health of our children and most vulnerable populations.